archondigital/archondigital.github.io/_posts/2012-12-09-teach-a-man-to-fish.md

 ---
+published: true
-title: Teach a man to fish
+post_title: Teach a man to fish
 author: Jon Cuevas
 excerpt: Man fishing for food in the murky waters of Manila bay.
 layout: post-photo